jsmolka/maze/readme.md

 # maze
-Maze creation and solving in Python.
+Create and solve mazes in Python.

 ## How to use
 ```python